Ergenekon (organization): Legal proceedings

 The first hearing was held on 20 October 2008.
 Retired public prosecutor Mete Göktürk estimated that they would last at least one year.
 Most of the cases related to Ergenekon are handled by Istanbul Heavy Penal Court 12 and 13 (formerly Istanbul State Security Court 4 and 5).
 The original three prosecutors were Zekeriya Öz (prosecutor-in-chief), Mehmet Ali Pekgüzel and Nihat Taşkın.
 The judge was Köksal Şengün.
 Most trials are held at a prison complex in Istanbul's Silivri neighborhood.
+At the beginning the courtroom could accommodate about 280 people.

 The investigation drew alleged links between an armed attack on the Turkish Council of State in 2006 that left a judge dead, a bombing of a secularist newspaper, threats and attacks against people accused of being unpatriotic and the 1996 Susurluk incident, as well as links to the plans of some groups in the Turkish Armed Forces (TSK) to overthrow the present government.
 According to the investigation, Ergenekon had a role in the murder of Hrant Dink, a prominent journalist of Armenian descent Italian priest Father Andrea Santoro in February 2006 and the brutal murders of three Christians, one a German national, killed in the province of Malatya in April 2007.
 Furthermore, files about JİTEM related the assassination of former JİTEM commander Cem Ersever, killed in November 1993, to Ergenekon.
 A former JİTEM member, Abdülkadir Aygan, said that JİTEM is the military wing of Ergenekon.